 - RxDC templates and data dictionary (ZIP)

-- RxDC drug name and therapeutic class crosswalk (ZIP)
+- RxDC drug name and therapeutic class crosswalk (XLSX)

 - Frequently Asked Questions (PDF)

-If you want to receive an email when the RxDC resources are updated, create a Registration for Technical Assistance Portal (REGTAP) account at https://regtap.cms.gov.
-Select the checkbox "Please send me updates for the Consolidated Appropriations Act / No Surprises Act" in your account settings.
+If you want to receive an email alert when RxDC resources are updated, create a Registration for Technical Assistance Portal (REGTAP) account at https://regtap.cms.gov.
+REGTAP is also where you can register for training webinars.

 What information do insurance companies and employers submit to CMS?